 Hepatitis C is a type of liver disease caused by the hepatitis C virus (HCV).
-Your liver produces bile to help you digest food, and also removes toxins from your body.
+Your liver produces bile to help you digest food, and it also removes toxins from your body.
 Hepatitis C, sometimes abbreviated as “hep C,” causes inflammation and scarring in the liver, making it hard for the organ to do its job.

-Men who engage in anal sex have an increased risk of contracting the hepatitis C virus because the fragile tissues of the anus are more likely to tear and bleed.
+Those who engage in anal sex have an increased risk of contracting the hepatitis C virus because the fragile tissues of the anus are more likely to tear and bleed.
 There doesn’t have to be a lot of blood to pass on the HCV virus.
 Even microscopic tears in the skin that don’t appear to bleed can be enough for transmission.

 You may also have a higher risk of getting hepatitis C if you:

 - share needles for injecting recreational drugs